shmuel-raichman/dotfiles/README.md

 B"H

-I use it to collect all my dotfiles (.bash..., .vimrc, etc..) <br>
+I use it to collect all my dotfiles, bash aliases and functions i use frequently also `.vimrc` etc.. <br>
-So whenever i use new computer or vm on regular base i just clone this repo to $HOME, source it and here i have my custom shell commands aliases and prompt.
+So whenever i use new computer or vm on regular base i just clone this repo to `$HOME`, source it and here i have my custom shell commands aliases and prompt.

 To use it:
 Clone the this repository to your `$HOME` diractory.